flexi-framework/flexi/doc/userguide/020_codeoptions.md

 * ``FLEXI_VISCOSITY``:

-    There are different modeling approaches for the viscosity in FLEXI.
+    There are different modeling approaches for the viscosity in **FLEXI**.
 You can choose
     * constant
     * sutherland
     * powerlaw